 - X3: Terran Conflict's introduction shows that New York City was one of the cities attacked by the rogue Terraformer fleet.
 Central Park is burned to a crisp with a huge impact crater from a meteor, while most of the buildings have been turned into rubble.
 Terraformer ships hover over the remains

-- In the Whateley Universe, New York City has its own major superhero group (the Empire City Guard), a "teenage sidekicks" group, a ton of "street heroes", and a couple main characters (like Phase, She-Beast and Techno-Devil, Kerry) and side characters (like Tempest) come from the New York area too.
+- In the Whateley Universe, New York City has multiple major superhero groups (the Empire City Guard being the most prominent), a "teenage sidekicks" group, a ton of "street heroes", and a couple main characters (like Phase, She-Beast and Techno-Devil, Kerry) and side characters (like Tempest) come from the New York area too.
+The trope is zig-zagged a bit, though; while it is made clear from the few stories set there that NYC is the center of superhero/villain activity, and pretty much the only city anywhere with more superhumans than Whateley Academy itself, most of the actual stories take place elsewhere, and the Whateley students themselves come from around the globe.

 - The Epic Tales series Shadow Hawk is set in New York.
 However, the complete lack of references to any actual places leads one to believe that the writer has never actually been to New York, and is just treating it as a generic city.